Find a staff member by department in our staff directory.

 Contact: St. Petersburg, FL, 727.490.9190, firstname.lastname@example.org

-Valerie Love, No Tar Sands Campaigner, works to mobilize actions opposing the Keystone XL pipelineand other destructive tar sands projects.
-Valerie has worked with Generation Waking Up, engaging and training young people as social change leaders; managed campaigns at Clean Water Action; coordinated Buy Fresh Buy Local programs; and consulted for a network of state and local governments to increase socially and environmentally responsible purchasing.
+Valerie Love, Clean Energy Campaigner, works to mobilize actions opposing dirty energy projects across the country and promotes clean, renewable alternatives.
+Before joining us she worked with Generation Waking Up, engaging and training young people as social change leaders; managed campaigns at Clean Water Action; coordinated Buy Fresh Buy Local programs; and consulted for a network of state and local governments to increase socially and environmentally responsible purchasing.
 She holds a bachelor’s degree from Pitzer College, where she studied environmental, international and intercultural issues.

 Jared Margolis, Staff Attorney, works on the Center’s Energy and Endangered Species campaign.
 He earned his B.A. in geography from Colgate University and completed a master’s in environmental studies at Brown University before attending Vermont Law School.
 Jared has represented nonprofit and citizen groups working to protect the environment; he has challenged large-scale developments including nuclear power plants and taught environmental law at the University of Vermont.
 He continues to teach in an adjunct capacity at the University of Oregon.